refilljs/refill-angular/README.md

 This task will fail if

-* code isn't beautified
-* code isn't jshinted
+* code isn't eslinted
 * any of karma tests will fail
 * any of protractor e2e tests will fail
 * build fail (sass, browserify)

-You definitly should add this task to your CI server.
+You definitely should add this task to your CI server.
 This task can be splitted into stages.
 `./node_modules/.bin/gulp ci` is an equivalent for

 ```Shell